tawhidahamed/tawhidahamed/README.md

-👋 Hi, I’m @tawhidahamed.
-I'm a student at Lab University of Applied Sciences.
-I'm currently learning Python.
+👋 Hi, I'm Tawhid Ahamed, a student at Lab University of Applied Sciences.
+Currently, I'm focused on learning Python while improving my HTML and CSS skills.
+I'm passionate about web development and excited to grow my programming knowledge.

 <!---